 For example, the payment can be for bedding or cooking utensils for someone setting up a home for the first time, visiting relatives in hospital or prison, funeral costs or for clothing in exceptional circumstances.

-How much will I get as an exceptional payment?
+How much will I get as an Exceptional Needs Payment?

 The amount of payment you get will depend on a means test and the type of assistance you need.